gitlabhq/gitlab-runner/docs/executors/kubernetes.md

   KUBERNETES_NAMESPACE_OVERWRITE: ci-${CI_BUILD_REF_NAME}
 ```

+Furthrmore, to ensure only desiginated namespaces will be used during CI runs,
+inform the configuration `namespace_overwrite_allowed` with proper regular
+expression, when empty it's not allowed to overwrite configured `namespace`.

 ## Define keywords in the config toml

 Each of the keywords can be defined in the `config.toml` for the gitlab runner.